jesscss/jess/packages/docs/docs/intro/about.md

 This gives Jess a few tremendous advantages over Sass and Less, such as:
 1. Jess is fast because modern JavaScript engines are fast.
 Jess benchmarks at about **2x faster than Less** for the same size stylesheet.
+2. Jess can import from and export to ES6 modules (or anything that can be converted to a module!)
-2. Jess can perform "live" style updates in the browser, without re-parsing stylesheets.
+3. Jess can perform "live" style updates in the browser, without re-parsing stylesheets.
 This is similar to CSS-in-JS.

 ### Why does Jess syntax somewhat resemble Sass?